How Much Money is Required to Start a Restaurant?

 In Canada, before you can open your doors, you need to obtain various licenses and permits from local municipalities and provincial authorities.
 While each province may have different requirements, understanding what is needed early can help you avoid delays and added costs.

-• Liquor license: If you plan on serving alcohol, a liquor license can cost anywhere from $1,500 to $10,000, depending on the size of the establishment.
+• Liquor license: If you plan to serve alcohol, a liquor license can cost anywhere from $5,000 to $30,000, depending on the size of the establishment.

 Equipment and Furnishings

-Outfitting your kitchen with the necessary equipment and furnishing your dining area can be a costly but essential part of the restaurant startup.
+Outfitting your kitchen with the necessary equipment and furnishing your dining area can be costly, but essential for the restaurant startup.
 From industrial kitchen appliances to tables and chairs, ensuring you have the right tools and furnishings is essential for smooth operations.

-• Long-term investment: While equipment may require initial heavy spending, quality items will reduce maintenance costs over time.
+• Long-term investment: While equipment may require an initial heavy investment, high-quality items will reduce maintenance costs over time.

 Staffing and Payroll

 Hiring the right team is essential for any restaurant, and staffing costs are one of the largest ongoing expenses.
-From chefs to servers, bartenders, and cleaning staff, you'll need to ensure you have a reliable and well-compensated team to run the day-to-day operations.
+From chefs to servers, bartenders, and cleaning staff, you'll need to ensure you have a reliable, well-compensated team to run day-to-day operations.

 • Seasonal hiring: Be prepared to hire extra staff during peak times, which can increase payroll costs.